basox70/dehashSHA1/README.md

 # dehashSHA1
-short programm which can find short string(until 12) hash in sha1<br>
+short program which can find short string(from 1 to 12) hash in sha1<br>
 the more character you have, the more it'll take time to find<br>
 1 char takes about 10 sec<br>
 3 char takes about 5 min<br>